-- Quantify two independent sample preparations for each food sample and calculate the mean value and use as the final result. - The ratio of GMO:Reference in the Calibrator DNA provided with the kit is 1.0. - For statistical reasons, the genetically modified maize detection and quantification becomes less reliable at low copy numbers (i.e., results obtained from sample material with crossing points or Ct values greater than 38 for either the GMO and/or the reference gene).
+- Quantify two independent sample preparations of each food sample and take the mean value as the final - The ratio of GMO:reference in the Calibrator DNA provided with the kit is 1.0. - Due to statistical reasons, the Bt176 maize detection and quantification becomes less reliable at low copy numbers, (i.e., results obtained from sample material with crossing points or Ct values greater than 38 for either the GMO and/or the reference gene).
 Crossing points or Ct values greater than 29 in the reference PCR indicate there is not enough maize DNA in the sample to reliably quantify 1% GMO content. - DNA degradation during food processing may affect GMO quantification.

-2.5.2 Procedure B - Quantification using external (imported) relative standard curves
+2.5.2 Procedure B - Quantification Using External (Imported) Relative Standard Curves

-For some real-time PCR instruments, it is possible to import external relative standard curves from a previously generated PCR run with the same instrument (e.g., LightCycler 480 instrument).
+For some real-time PCR instruments, it is possible to import external relative standard curves from a previously generated PCR run using the same instrument (e.g., LightCycler 480 instrument or LightCycler 2.0 instrument)